 PUBLIC MEETINGS

-All meetings shall be held in full compliance with state law, ordinances of the City, and these Rules of Procedure.
+All Planning Commission meetings shall be held in full compliance with all applicable state laws, ordinances of the City, and these Rules of Procedure.

 REGULAR MEETINGS

-Regular meetings shall be held on the second and fourth Thursdays of each month at 7:00 p.m in the Council Chambers at City Hall, 14177 Frederick Street, Moreno Valley, California, unless otherwise determined by the Commission.
+Regular meetings shall be held on the second and fourth Thursdays of each month at 6:00 p.m. in the Council Chambers at City Hall, 14177 Frederick Street, Moreno Valley, California, unless otherwise determined by the Commission.

 Whenever a regular meeting falls on a public holiday, no regular meeting shall be held on that day.
-Such regular meeting shall occur on the next business day, or cancelled by motion adopted by the Planning Commission.
+Such regular meeting shall occur on the next business day, at an adjourned meeting, or cancelled by motion adopted by the Planning Commission.

 ADJOURNED MEETINGS

-In the event it is determined by the Planning Commission to adjourn its meeting to a certain hour on another day, a specific date, time, and place must be set by the Commission prior to the regular motion to adjourn, and the meeting so adjourned.
+The Planning Commission may adjourn its meeting to a date and hour certain pursuant to the Brown Act.

 SPECIAL MEETINGS

-Special meetings of the Planning Commission may be held at any time upon the call of the Chairperson or by a majority of the voting members of the Commission or upon request of the City Council following at least 48 hours’ notice to each member of the Commission and to the press, and to each person who has duly requested notice of such meetings.
-The time and place of the special meeting shall be determined by the convening authority, except that the meeting place shall be within the corporate limits of the City.
-Only those matters of business described in the call and notice for a special meeting shall be considered by the Commission.
+Special meetings of the Planning Commission may be called by the Chairperson or a majority of the Regular Commissioners pursuant to the applicable provisions of the Brown Act.

 STUDY SESSIONS/WORKSHOPS

-The Commission may be convened as a whole or as a committee of the whole in the same manner as prescribed for the calling of a special meeting for the purpose of holding a study session provided that no official action shall be taken and no quorum shall be required.
+The Planning Commission may be convened as a whole or as a committee of the whole in the same manner as prescribed for the calling of a special meeting for the purpose of holding study sessions, subject to the provisions of the Brown Act.

 All study sessions shall be open to the public.